telecom-paristech-ms-bgd-2017/telecom-paristech-ms-bgd-2017.github.io/index.md

 Follow this stages:

-0) Clone this git repository and install the environment (see README.md) Read and understand this [example].
+0) Clone this git repository and install the environment, see [README.md].
+Read and understand this [example].

 1) Write an article about a funny subject.
 Create a file in  `_drafts` folder and